-The Corporation considers its capital to be total shareholders' equity, comprising share capital, warrants, contributed surplus and the equity portion of convertible debentures less accumulated deficit which at December 31, 2018, totalled \$22,274,159 (December 31, 2017 - \$2,853,926).
+The Corporation considers its capital to be total equity, comprising share capital, warrants, contributed surplus, and the equity portion of convertible debentures less accumulated deficit which at December 31, 2019, totalled \$14,672,037 (December 31, 2018 - \$22,274,159).

 The Corporation manages capital through its financial and operational forecasting processes.
 The Corporation reviews its working capital and forecasts its future cash flows based on operating expenditures, and other investing and financing activities.
 The forecast is updated based on activities related to its research programs.
-Information is provided to the Board of Directors.
+Selected information is provided to the Board of Directors.

-As the Corporation does not have a credit facility, the Corporation is not currently subject to any capital requirements imposed by a lending institution or regulatory body.
+The Corporation is not currently subject to any capital requirements imposed by a lending institution or regulatory body.
 The Corporation expects that its capital resources will be sufficient to discharge its liabilities as of the current statement of financial position date.